Shrihari-Nair/broadcast-server/README.md

 ```

 **What happens:**
-- The server starts listening for connections
+- The enhanced server starts with database connection
-- You'll see a message like "🚀 Broadcast server starting on port 8080..."
+- Authentication service is initialized
-- The server is now ready to accept client connections
+- Server is ready to accept authenticated client connections
+- You'll see "🔐 Authentication and message persistence enabled"

 ### Connecting as a Client